Distillery District: 21st century

 In 2001, the site was purchased by Cityscape Holdings Inc., which transformed the district into a pedestrian-orientated area.
-Work was completed and the district reopened to the public by 2003.
+Work was completed and the district reopened to the public on May 22, 2003.
 The new owners refused to lease any of the retail and restaurant space to chains or franchises, and accordingly, the majority of the buildings are occupied with boutiques, art galleries, restaurants, jewellery stores, cafés, and coffeehouses, including a well-known microbrewery, the Mill Street Brewery.
 The upper floors of a number of buildings have been leased to artists as studio spaces and to office tenants with a "creative focus".
 A new theatre, the Young Centre for the Performing Arts, has opened on the site and serves as the home of the Soulpepper Theatre Company and the George Brown Theatre School.
 There are plans to develop residential condominiums, offices, and more retail space on the vacant lands that surround the district.

 New condominium developments will be located at the south-east corner of the neighbourhood, bordering on Cherry Street and Tank House Lane.

 The Pan American Games' Athletes' Village was built in the area in 2015, in conjunction with an extension to the streetcar network constructed along Cherry Street.
 After the games, the athletes village was converted to townhouses, condos, affordable housing, and retail space.

 Toronto Christmas Market

 The Toronto Christmas Market has been an annual outdoor tradition run within the Distillery District since 2010.
+Beth Edney has been the designer since this event began.
+She also does designs around the Distillery District throughout the year.
 The market includes "Santa's house", an Indigo pop-up shop, pet photos with Santa, a Ferris wheel and themed entertainment each day.
 There are food vendors and dining locations that are popular tourist attractions.

 The 2020 edition of the event was cancelled due to the COVID-19 pandemic in Toronto.
-The event returned for its 2021 edition from November 19 to December 31, 2021 under the new moniker "The Distillery Winter Village".
+The event returned for 2021, under the new name "The Distillery Winter Village".